CodeBullet-Community/BulletBot/docs/database/mStats.md

 ## Base Document

-This document is the base of all documents in nearly all collections.
+This document is the base of all documents in the `allTime`, `daily` and `hourly` collections.
 Each collection adds other stuff to it, but always the same base document.

 ```Typescript
 {